Turk Pipkin

-Turk Pipkin (born July 2, 1953) is an author, actor, comedian and director.
+Turk Pipkin (born July 2, 1953) is an American author, actor, comedian and director.
 He is the co-founder of The Nobelity Project, a non-profit organization which seeks to find solutions to global problems, and which advocates for basic rights for children.
 He was a lifelong friend of Harry Anderson up until Anderson's death in 2018.

 The Nobelity Project

 In 2006, Pipkin founded the non-profit organization The Nobelity Project with his wife, Christy Pipkin.
 After interviewing nine Nobel Laureates, he directed Nobelity, a film about global problems such as energy, hunger, land mines, and climate change.
 He then spent 3 years traveling to 5 continents and 20 countries filming a sequel, One Peace at a Time, which focuses on solutions in the areas of water, nutrition, education, health care, opportunity, environment and peace.
 In 2011 The Nobelity Project released their third film, entitled Building Hope about construction of Mahiga Hope High School in rural Kenya.
 The Nobel Laureates he worked with include Desmond Tutu, Wangari Maathai, Ahmed Zewail, Steven Chu (former U.S. Secretary of Energy), Harold Varmus, Steven Weinberg, Muhammad Yunus, Amartya Sen, Jody Williams, Sir Joseph Rotblat and Richard Smalley.
 The work with Roblat and Smalley were the final major interviews of their lives.

 Pipkin is also the project leader for The Nobelity Project’s work to build Mahiga Hope High School in the Aberdare Mountains of Kenya.

 Pipkin is a member of the Clinton Global Initiative, and in 2010 received the White Lotus Humanitarian Award from the Government of China at the Macau International Digital Film Festival.